gracee-chen/gracee-chen.github.io/_pages/about.md

 </div>

 # 📖 Educations
-- *2025.09 - 2026.12 (upcoming)*, Master of Science in Data Science, Harvard University
+- *2025.09 - 2026.12 (incoming)*, Master of Science in Data Science, Harvard University
 - *2022.09 - 2025.05*, Bachelor of Art in Mathematics and Computer Science, New York University

 # 💻 Research Experience